myrriad/jsetymology/README.md

  - [ ] Instead of showing raw templates, show an interpreted version (with the name of language nad word) with the full template info revealed on hover alchemy, Tagalog
  - [ ] Remove all not containing relavent languages button (all languages before opening descendants )

- Buttons for auto-infer
-http://jsfiddle.net/AndreaLigios/jtLbpy62/2281/
+ - [ ] option for reworked tiering system that only on basis of languages Buttons for auto-infer http://jsfiddle.net/AndreaLigios/jtLbpy62/2281/

+abrigar#Spanish

+words that don't work
+litera#Spanish and litter#English